starburstdata/ih-hackathon-2025/examples/agents_ux/video_games_sales_assistant_with_amazon_bedrock_agents/amplify-video-games-sales-assistant-bedrock-agent/README.md

 - Give me the top 3 video games with the best reviews and the best sales.
 - Which is the year with the highest number of games released?
 - Which are the most popular consoles and why?
-- Give me a short summary and conclusion.
+- Give me a short summary and conclusion of our conversation.

 > [!TIP]
 > 🚀 For production deployment, consider using **[AWS Amplify Hosting](https://aws.amazon.com/amplify/hosting/)** and integrate Amazon Cognito or another identity provider for proper authentication and authorization instead of using IAM user credentials.